top of page

 DSC00756 A.jpg

-Aja writes for theatre, television, and film with passion, politics, and magical realism to build off-kilter, uncanny worlds to tell nuanced, humanizing Black stories led by Black women.
+Aja is a nomadic writer, actor, and teaching artist from Everywhere, USA, due to her army brat adjacent childhood.
+She writes for theatre, television, and film, drawing on passion, politics, and magical realism to build off-kilter, uncanny worlds that tell nuanced, monolith-breaking Black stories centered on women.

 Bio